Ayomilotunde/LockMe/README.md

 ## License

-SanxynetAds App is made available under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+LockMe App is made available under the terms of the [MIT License](https://opensource.org/licenses/MIT).
 ```
 MIT License